Javascript library

 );

-In most of the cases the same User instance is used throughout an app (the "current user").
-In order to avoid passing both Blockchain and User objects around in an app, the BlockchainSession class is introduced.
+In most cases, the same User instance gets used throughout an app (the "current user").
+To avoid passing both Blockchain and User objects around in an app, you need the BlockchainSession class.

-It has many of the same functions as Blockchain class, but with a difference that functions provided by the BlockchainSession don't require User parameter:
+It has many of the same functions as the Blockchain class, but with a difference that functions provided by the BlockchainSession don't require a User parameter:

 const authDescriptor = ...;